U-MATH & μ-MATH: Assessing LLMs on university-level math

 Dataset construction

-— Hand-picked ~25% of U-MATH problems (271 in total), selected for their judgement complexity and representing university-level math
+— Hand-picked ~25% of U-MATH problems (271 in total), selected for their asessment complexity and overall representativeness of university-level math problems

 — Supplied each pair with a correct judgment verdict via a combination of Toloka's math experts labeling and Gradarius formal autoverification API